 Taormina is a town on the coast of north-eastern Sicily and to the south-west of Messina.
 It is located on a sunny 'terrace' on the side of Monte Tauro, in an attractive natural setting which makes it one of the most sought after tourist destinations in Sicily in both summer and winter.

-Passing through the Porta Massima you enter the Piazza Vittorio Emanuele II, which is dominated by the Corvaja Palace, probably built in the early 16th century.
-It has a trapezoidal shape with four mullioned windows.
-Note especially the the main door, and the staircase which is decorated with various sculptures.
+Soon you enter Piazza Vittorio Emanuele II, which is dominated by the Corvaja Palace, probably built in the early 16th century.
+It has a trapezoidal shape with four mullioned windows: note especially the the main door, and the staircase, which is decorated with various sculptures.

-Next to the Palace is the Church of Saint Catherine of Alexandria, built in the mid-17th century and containing works of great value: a statue of the Holy Women (1705) by Paolo Greco and one by an unknown sculptor of the 16th century.
+Next to the Palace is the Church of Saint Catherine of Alexandria, built in the mid-17th century and containing important works of art such as a statue of the Holy Women (1705) by Paolo Greco and one by an unknown sculptor of the 16th century.
 There is also a 16th century altar piece of the Virgin and Saints and another by Jacopo Vigneri (active in 1550).

-From Piazza Vittorio Emanuele follow the Via Teatro Greco to reach the famous theatre of Taormina, dating from the Hellenistic period and with changes made by the Romans in the second century B.C.
+From Piazza Vittorio Emanuele you can follow the Via Teatro Greco to reach the famous theatre of Taormina, dating from the Hellenistic period and with changes made by the Romans in the second century B.C.
 The theatre, second in size only to that of Syracuse, demonstrates how important Taormina was in Roman times.

 Next to Corso Umberto I you can see the Via Naumachia, along which is the so-called 'Naumachie', a wall more than 120 meters long which is one of the most imposing Roman hydraulic works: it is the ruins of a massive reservoir which originally collected water to convey it to the city in case of need.

 Through this gate you enter the Borgo (old town) on Via d'Orveille.
-Notable highlights here are the Church of the Varò (with a cross painted in the 14th century and a fresco attributed to Vincenzo Tuccari (1657-1734) called the Triumph of the Cross.
+Notable highlights here include the Church of the Varò with a cross painted in the 14th century and a fresco attributed to Vincenzo Tuccari (1657-1734) called the Triumph of the Cross.
 Other buildings of importance here are the Church of San Giovanni di Malta (mid-16th century) and the Ciampoli Palace (early 14th century, although renovated at various times over the years.

 Places to visit near Taormina